'Moving, and vastly informative, a real page turner of a historical novel' FAY WELDON

 Is her own love for Count Alain an enduring love or has she made a terrible mistake?
 The Swan Daughter is woven around a true 11th century tale of elopement, love and courage.

-Do you love the novels of Carol McGrath?
-Have you read THE SILKEN ROSE, her brand new novel, starring one of the most fierce and courageous forgotten queens of England?
-Available now!
+Love the novels of Carol McGrath?
+Don't miss THE SILKEN ROSE, starring one of the most fierce and courageous forgotten queens of England!